cybersokari/allure-report-deployer/README.md

 - **Problem**: Issues with Google Cloud credentials or permissions.
 - **Solution**:
    - Verify the path to your Google credentials is mounted to `/credentials/key.json` on the docker container.
-   - Ensure the credentials file belongs to a service account with the required permissions for Firebase Hosting and Cloud Storage.
+   - Ensure the credential file belongs to a service account with the required permissions for Firebase Hosting and Cloud Storage.
    - Run the following commands to test credentials:
 ```shell
 gcloud auth activate-service-account --key-file=/path/to/credentials.json